ericaraujophd/26sp-cs112/content/week14/lab14.md

 ## Step 6: Submit

 Submit your code via github, as normal.
+Autograder tests will run when submitted to check some basic outputs.
+See the grading rubric for the specific hash functions tests that will be looked for.
+You can additionally run `make test` in your terminal to test locally.

 ```{warning}
 IF YOU WORKED WITH A PARTNER, ONLY ONE OF YOU HAS TO SUBMIT, but UPDATE THE README.md to INCLUDE BOTH NAMES.